gfedorkow/Whirlwind-Instruction-Simulator/Documentation/How-to-Start-on-Whirlwind.md

 > <https://github.com/gfedorkow/Whirlwind-Instruction-Simulator>

 Then download and run core files from Code Samples.
+There's no automated build of the pre-compiled versions, so they won't be "the newest".

 ### Running the Native Python Simulator
 You can also download the source for the simulator and run it on Windows, Mac or Linux.